postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-design.md

 # Understanding the aspect framework design

 Until now, you have learned how to create simple aspects using the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> and <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect>.
 These classes can be viewed as _API sugar_, designed to simplify the creation of your first aspects.
-To delve deeper, it is essential to understand the design of the Metalama aspect framework.
+Before going deeper, it is essential to understand the design of the Metalama aspect framework.

 ## Class diagram